joshuadavidthomas/docs2markdown/tests/snapshots/test_markdown/test_md[django__5_2__topics__db__sql].md

 #### Calling stored procedures[¶](#calling-stored-procedures "Link to this heading")

 CursorWrapper.callproc(*procname*, *params=None*, *kparams=None*)[¶](#django.db.models.CursorWrapper.callproc "Link to this definition")
 :   Calls a database stored procedure with the given name.
-A sequence (`params`) or dictionary (`kparams`) of input parameters may be provided.
-Most databases don’t support `kparams`.
+A sequence (<code>params</code>) or dictionary (<code>kparams</code>) of input parameters may be provided.
+Most databases don’t support <code>kparams</code>.
 Of Django’s built-in backends, only Oracle supports it.

     For example, given this stored procedure in an Oracle database: